RSS

 Robert,

 I’m glad you like the info and analysis.
-What book did you just finished reading (or wrote)?
+What is the name of the book you just read (wrote)?
 What will your next book be about and when will it be out?

 FYI: The probability analysis will be included in two books coming out this year on JFK.